Homeomorphistic/risk-tolerance/the-bond-book/ch_4.md

 # Cashflows
 There are 3 sources of income from bond: selling (or redeeming) a bond, simple interest derived from coupons and *interest on reinvested coupons*.

-For compounding require 2 ingreidients needed: time and reinvestment!
+Compounding requires 2 ingreidients: time and reinvestment!

 # The many yields